~/world-clock-wall apps ← about me

 What is a world clock wall?

-It's a single screen that shows the current local time in several cities at once, laid out as a grid of clocks.
-This one displays 4 to 6 time zones side by side so a distributed team can glance at one screen and instantly know what time it is for every colleague.
+A single screen that shows the current local time in several cities at once, laid out as a grid of clocks.
+This one displays 4 to 9 time zones side by side, each with its own day/night sky, date and UTC offset — so a distributed team, a trading desk or a bar full of travellers can glance at one screen and instantly know what time it is everywhere that matters.

 Are the times accurate, including daylight saving?

 Yes.
-The clocks use your browser's built-in time zone database (the IANA tz database via the Intl API), so daylight-saving transitions are handled automatically for every city.
-The clock reads your device's system time, so make sure that's correct.
+The clocks use your browser's built-in IANA time-zone database via the Intl API, so daylight-saving transitions happen automatically for every city on the correct local date.
+The wall reads your device's system clock, so keep that correct — it usually syncs via NTP automatically.

 How do I make it fullscreen?